mivano/mindbyte.nl/_posts/2018-09-21-Use-Carter-to-create-a-simple-HTTP-API.md

 tags:
   - api
   - http
+  - dotnet
 categories:
   - HTTP-APIs
 ---
-Creating a HTTP API can be done in multiple ways, but if you are .NET developer, you most likely will use the [ASP.NET Web API framework](https://www.asp.net/web-api).
-In previous versions this was not that obvious to use.
+Creating an HTTP API can be done in multiple ways, but if you are a .NET developer, you most likely will use the [ASP.NET Web API framework](https://www.asp.net/web-api).
+In previous versions, this was not that obvious to use.
 The MVC framework and the Web API framework were two different systems.
-Action filters for one, did not work for the other framework.
-With newer versions this difference was solved by having one integrated system.
+Action filters for one did not work for the other framework.
+With newer versions, this difference was solved by having one integrated system.

-However there are other frameworks that allow you to do similar things.
+However, there are other frameworks that allow you to do similar things.
 It is all a matter of taste what works best for you, your team and the project.
-In this post I will show you Carter.
+In this post, I will show you Carter.

 ## Carter

-[Carter](https://github.com/CarterCommunity/Carter) is a ASP.NET Core library to that adds Nancy like routing support to your project.
+[Carter](https://github.com/CarterCommunity/Carter) is an ASP.NET Core library to that adds Nancy like routing support to your project.
 It works on top of the default Microsoft routing to provide a more elegant like routing syntax.
 If you ever worked with NancyFX you will recognize it directly, but I will show it in some examples.
 It is created by [Jonathan Channon](https://github.com/jchannon) who is also a contributor to NancyFx.

 ## Installing